ctubio/ctubio.github.io/README.md

 ## Strengthening rule *#2) Think before you type.*

-Before download or install any file, you will be prompted:
+After running the command above, and before download or install any file, you will be prompted:
 ```
 Yikes!
 Let's install some initial files for your new project.